 Alice Chang, DMA Program

-In addition to piano, Alice played both violin and oboe in the school orchestra when she was in elementary school, junior high school, and also at Concordia College.
+Besides to piano, Alice played both violin and oboe in orchestra since elementary school.
 Violin is her Secondary Area for her D.M.A. program.

 Bogyeong Lee, DMA Program